 For a free legal consultation, call 1-844-RESULTS.

 Burn injuries can cause incredible pain and suffering, and medical treatments can be long-term and expensive.

 At Roden Law, we understand how significant these injuries are.
-Our burn injury lawyers in Albany know how to pursue your legal case because we have helped numerous personal injury victims obtain the maximum compensation needed for any type of loss, whether financial, physical or emotional.
+Our Albany burn injury lawyers know how to pursue your legal case because we have helped numerous personal injury victims obtain the maximum compensation needed for any type of loss, whether financial, physical or emotional.

 Contact us today to schedule a free, no obligation consultation.
 Our attorneys work on a contingency fee basis, which means we do not charge any legal fees up front for handling your claim.
 We only get paid if we help you obtain favorable compensation.